guinacio/srag-analytics/README.md

 ```

 Each node receives the current state, performs its operations, updates the state, and passes it to the next node via edges defined in the graph.

+#### Future Capabilities

+The system includes `sql_tool.py` - a safe SQL query tool designed for future user-driven data exploration features.
+Currently **not used in production** for security and reliability.
+See [SQL Tool Implementation Guide](docs/SQL_TOOL_IMPLEMENTATION_GUIDE.md) for details on enabling natural language database queries.